-What to Look for When You
+What to Look for When Finding

-hire A Criminal Lawyer
+A Criminal Lawyer in Your Area

 Make Sure He is Easy to Get a Hold of.

 If someone is too busy to meet you in person and answer any questions you might have, then you should question whether or not he will have enough time to provide you with the help you need to successfully fight the charges you are facing.
-As a criminal attorney, Peter M. Liss, is available to clients all hours of the day thanks to his 24-hour live answering service, and as a solo practitioner, he ensures he offers each of his clients personalized and dedicated service.
+Peter M. Liss, is available to clients all hours of the day thanks to his 24-hour live answering service, and as a solo practitioner, he ensures he offers each of his clients personalized and dedicated service.

 Check Ratings, Especially on AVVO.

-Before you hire a criminal lawyer, check their attorney ratings on sites like Yelp and Google, but don’t forget to check AVVO, a top legal website that offers ratings and reviews for 95% of all American lawyers.
+Before you hire a lawyer, check their ratings on sites like Yelp and Google, but don’t forget to check AVVO, a top legal website that offers ratings and reviews for 95% of all American lawyers.
 Peter Liss has 70 five-star reviews and a near perfect rating on the site.
 You may also want to check the State Bar Association website to see if he has any complaints, misconduct charges or malpractice accusations against him.
 In Peter Liss’ case, the answer is no.

 Don’t Trust Someone Who Guarantees Your Outcome.

-A good criminal attorney should be able to evaluate your case and give you a fair assessment of your situation and what his track record has been with similar cases.
+A good attorney should be able to evaluate your case and give you a fair assessment of your situation and what his track record has been with similar cases.
 While knowing how he has fared in the past is a good indicator of how he will perform in the future, no one can guarantee how a criminal case will end up.
 If someone promises you’ll be found not guilty, they are selling you a line, not the truth.

 Never Hire Criminal Attorney You Don’t Feel Comfortable With.

 Aside from being able to evaluate your lawyer’s availability in scheduling an initial consultation, you can also get an idea of his dedication by explaining your situation and asking him some simple questions during your first meeting (there are some samples below for your convenience).
-Aside from getting an idea about how he will defend you and providing the answers for your pressing criminal lawyer interview questions, this should also give you time to determine if you feel comfortable with him and if he is willing to spend the time to answer all of your questions or if he seems to be rushing you.
+Aside from getting an idea about how he will defend you and providing the answers for your pressing interview questions, this should also give you time to determine if you feel comfortable with him and if he is willing to spend the time to answer all of your questions or if he seems to be rushing you.

 When working with a lawyer, you need to be able to be open about the details of your situation and you need to trust your criminal attorney.
 If you can’t express yourself freely or don’t believe what he tells you, it’s just not a good match.